Sylvia Fowles: Minnesota Lynx (2015–2022)

-Overseas career
+Overseas

 Fowles played for Spartak Moscow in Russia during the 2008–09 and 2009-10 WNBA off-seasons.

 Fowles played for Galatasaray Medical Park of Turkey for three off-seasons from 2010 to 2013.
 In the 2013–14 and 2014-15 WNBA off-seasons, Fowles played in China for the Shanghai Swordfish.
 Fowles had spent the second portion of the 2014-15 WNBA off-season in Turkey playing for Canik Belediyesi.
 In the 2015-16 WNBA off-season, Fowles played once again in China for the Beijing Great Wall, leading the team to a championship As of August 2016, Fowles re-signed with Beijing for the 2016-17 off-season.
 Fowles would lead Beijing to its second consecutive championship of the Women's Chinese Basketball Association in 2017.
 In 2017, Fowles would once again re-sign with Beijing for the 2017-18 off-season.